There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 There’s never a guarantee you’ll qualify for a mortgage in the future.
 Heck, it’s possible you might need today’s low interest rates just to stay below the DTI limit.

-You could also run into some sort of financial hardship, or rent out your home that you later wish to refinance.
+You could also run into some sort of financial hardship like a job loss, or rent out your home that you later wish to refinance.

 Perhaps it makes sense to refinance now while you know you qualify and the home is owner-occupied.
-The terms should be better.
+The terms you receive should be better.

 Read more: Use a refinance calculator to determine if it makes sense for you.